StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER MATERIALIZED VIEW.md

 - alter the name of a materialzied view
 - alter the refresh strategy of an asynchronous materialized view
-- Alter the properties of a materialized view
+- alter the properties of a materialized view

 ## Syntax